menandmice/terraform-provider-menandmice/docs/resources/dns_record.md

 - `data` (String) The data stored in the DNS record.
 - `name` (String) The DNS record name.
 - `server` (String) The DNS server where the DNS record is stored.
 Requires FQDN with the trialing dot '.'.
 - `zone` (String) The DNS zone where the record is stored.
-Requires FQDN with the trailing dot '.'.
+Requires a trailing dot '.'.

 ### Optional